YAORI777/chance/README.md

 also just don't be weird about ichance in general please ty
 i *do* like chickenroulette, toughluck, paycheck, and luckyhacker specifically as platonic pairings

-if you came from/have seen my system's dni, disregard it with me. some of what is listed there isn't applicable to me (e.g. 'itrapped ids') also i like doubles hi please int
+if you came from/have seen my system's dni, disregard it with me. even though i'm the host,, some of what is listed there isn't applicable to me (e.g. 'itrapped ids') also i like doubles hi please int

 ## dni
 ◈ basic dni criteria (includes pro/dark-shippers)